 KCD, Green Seattle Partnership, and Seattle Public Utilities hosted a streamside restoration event, straddling public and private lands, on a tributary of Longfellow Creek in West Seattle.
 Over 30 volunteers came out and helped KCD Washington Conservation Corps crewmembers remove English ivy, Himalayan blackberry, and bamboo from around the stream in preparation for planting native trees and shrubs.

 While the morning was cold and wet, that didn’t stop Washington State Representative Joe Fitzgibbon from giving a rousing welcome speech and jumping in to spend the morning pulling invasive weeds.
-King County Councilmember Joe McDermott also made an appearance to see how Conservation Districts are uniquely situated to work across private-public land to get restoration projects done.
+King County Councilmember Joe McDermott also stopped by to see how Conservation Districts are uniquely situated to work across private-public land to get restoration projects done.

 It also didn’t dampen the spirits of Girl Scout Troop 40146 who showed up in force and tackled a massive bamboo stand.